1980 Baden-Württemberg state election

 The 1980 Baden-Württemberg state election was held on 16 March 1980 to elect the members of the 7th Landtag of Baden-Württemberg.
 The incumbent Christian Democratic Union (CDU) government under Minister-President Lothar Späth was re-elected, retaining its majority.
-The election also marked the first time that the Greens were elected at either the state or federal level in Germany, having been established in January 1980.
+The election also marked the first time that the Greens were elected at either the state or federal level in Germany after being established as a nationwide party in January 1980, having previously secured four seats in Bremen's October 1979 election.

 Parties

 The table below lists parties represented in the previous Landtag of Baden-Württemberg.